 - Consider combining essential oils to create your own unique blend.
 Some great combinations include bergamot and lemongrass, lavender and rosemary, and many others.

 - Read the information about your essential oil.
 Some essential oils are more concentrated than others, and many are diluted with soy oil or another carrier.
-If the oil is not diluted, use only a few drops at a time to experiment with the intensity of the scent.

-- Soy wax candles can also have problems solidifying properly if you add too much fragrance oil.
+- Soy wax candles can also have problems solidifying properly if you add too much essential oil.
 If you're concerned about this problem, consider adding palm stearic, available from Candlewic.
 This will help your candle maintain the correct texture despite the extra oil.

 Have Fun and Experiment